terra-money/docs/docs/develop/terrain/cw20-factory.md

 ## Deploy the smart contracts

-The `token_factory` contract mints new `cw20_factory_token` tokens, increases the supply of minted tokens, burns tokens to return UST and tracks all tokens created.
+The `token_factory` contract mints new `cw20_factory_token` tokens, increases the supply of minted tokens, burns tokens to return LUNA and tracks all tokens created.

 Deploy each smart contract to validate that the development environment is configured correctly: